avipatilpro/JioTV/README.md

 <!-- DO NOT EDIT FILE AND ADD YOU NAME HERE AND PUBLISH -->
 <!-- © 2021 AvishkarPatil -->

-<h4 align='center'>📺 The PHP Script For Grabb Streaming Links and Play it , This Workes Only on Indian Server and LocalHost [ VPS ] due to Geo-restrictions<br><br>🌟 Start This Repositry Befor Copying 😎<br><br>Put Your Own SsoToken and Other Details In This Script</h4>
+<h4 align='center'>📺 The PHP Script For Grabb Streaming Links and Play it , This Workes Only on Indian Server and LocalHost [ VPS ] due to Geo-restrictions<br><br>🌟 Start This Repositry Befor Copying 😎<br>angry Don't Remove Credits
+Don't Edit This Script smiling_imp
+<br><br>Put Your Own SsoToken and Other Details In This Script</h4>
 <br>